 Ensure that the external microSD card is correctly inserted.
-Click the button in the "Storage" tab: The button legend will change to ask for confirmation.
+Click the buttom to start the button legend will change to ask for confirmation.
 Press a second time to start the format: The progress bar should immediately start at 1% and take about 5 minutes to complete.